MicrosoftDocs/bi-shared-docs/docs/analysis-services/what-s-new-in-sql-server-analysis-services.md

 ## SQL Server 2022 Analysis Services CTP 2.0

 This releases introduces public preview of SQL Server 2022 Analysis Services.
-This release includes the following improvements:
+It includes the following improvements:

-### Power BI support for SQL Server Analysis Services datasets as a source over DirectQuery
+### Support for Power BI DirectQuery datasets

-This release introduces support for Power BI datasets with DirectQuery to connect to SQL Server Analysis Services models.
-Power BI users can now combine imported data with DirectQuery data from SQL Server 2022 Analysis Services.
-Report authors can combine the data from their enterprise semantic model with other data they own, such as an Excel spreadsheet, or personalize or enrich the metadata from their enterprise semantic model, will find this feature especially useful.
+This release introduces support for Power BI datasets with DirectQuery connections to SQL Server 2022 Analysis Services models.
+Data modelers and report authors using Power BI Desktop can now combine imported data with DirectQuery data from datasets, Azure Analysis Services, and now SSAS 2022.
+Modelers can also customize their model by making changes to model metadata.

-To learn more, see [Using DirectQuery for datasets and Azure Analysis Services | Power BI Documentation](/power-bi/connect-data/desktop-directquery-datasets-azure-analysis-services).
+To learn more, see [Using DirectQuery for datasets and Analysis Services | Power BI Documentation](/power-bi/connect-data/desktop-directquery-datasets-azure-analysis-services).

 ### MDX query performance